Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 *"They look dangerous.
 Who do you think would win in a fight?"*

 A furious discussion took place, with the consensus being the only way to know for sure would be if Daar showed up and Challenged him.
-Right on cue…
+Right on cue...

 "Nah, the Trio can usually rip my tail right off ‘less I surprise ‘em.
 Hi!"